 How Facebook Can Still Rule the Internet Economy.
 Bloomberg, September 2012

-Selected recent media interviews (back to top)
+Selected recent interviews/profiles (back to top)

 Balancing Innovation and Regulation in the Sharing Economy.
 TechCrunch, December 2012.